LilyWengLab/DnD/README.md

 # DnD

 Here we utilize DnD to provide some qualitative random neuron examples from two deep vision models.
+We also include labels from prior works to compare against our descriptions and color-code them by if we believe them to be accurate (green), somewhat correct (orange), or vague/imprecise (red).

 ## ViT-B/16
 <p align="center">